 South Hill Primary is also a member of the Gade Family Services Partnership.
-Referrals can be made to a family support worker, a SEN specialist family support worker or for a child support worker by families, teachers or a member of the SLT.
+Referrals can be made by families directly or via the school, to a family support worker, a SEND specialist family support worker or for a child support worker by families, teachers or a member of the SLT.